Burningstone91/smart-home-setup/README.md

 #### Zone Setup
 The [zone integration](https://www.home-assistant.io/integrations/zone/) is used to define different zones outside your home such as workplace or shopping mall.
 This way if the phone is inside the radius of one of the defined zones, the device tracker will show the name of this zone.
 This enables automations like "Send notification when Husband leaves work".
 To configure a zone go to the Sidebar in Home Assistant and click on "Configuration" and then click on "Zones".
 You should see a map with your home in a circle.
-To add a new zone, press the orange plus sign at the bottom right.
+To add a new zone, press the "+ ADD INTEGRATION" at the bottom right.
 Enter a name for the zone, move the pin to the desired location (or enter longitude and latitude) and choose a radius.
 Press create.
 Repeat for as many zones as needed.

 </p>
 </details>